 Other ways in which our congregation get involved include:

 - Stewarding - St. Cuthbert's opens each weekday from Easter until the end of September thanks to a team of 30 stewards

 - Administration - a variety of volunteers carry out administrative tasks including: taking bookings for the hall & church; producing publicity and online content; answering telephone and email enquiries; and editing the church magazine

 - Site – volunteers are also instrumental in assisting our caretaker with the maintenance of our site, including cleaning the church and the surrounding areas

-- Future Foundations Group – this group is responsible for the planning and delivery of our Future Foundations project, which includes applying for grants and liaising with contractors and architects
+- Futures Group – this group is responsible for the planning and delivery of our Future Foundations project, which includes applying for grants and liaising with contractors and architects

 - Creative – as well as opportunities to get involved in the musical life of the church, creative individuals help us to make our church an attractive and welcoming place to be.
 Tasks include flower arranging, calligraphy for the memorial book and running social media